-Response: The College continues to seek opportunities to increase the number of traditionally underrepresented minorities within the Full-Time Instructional Staff category so as to achieve proportional representation of the student population.
-Full-Time Instructional Staff positions do not turnover at a very high rate, however, as of this writing, the College is currently recruiting for four vacant or new positions, which presents an opportunity to impact representation.
-The College will continue to utilize direct marketing techniques to attract candidates in under-represented categories
+Response: The College continues to seek opportunities to increase the number of traditionally underrepresented minorities within the Full-Time Instructional Staff category to achieve proportional representation of the student population.
+Full-Time Instructional Staff positions do not turnover at a very high rate, however, as of this writing, the College is currently recruiting for five vacant positions (two in Mathematics and three in Nursing), which presents an opportunity to impact representation.
+The College will continue to utilize direct marketing techniques to attract candidates in underrepresented categories

-College Full-Time Instructional Staff with Continuing Contract
+College Full-Time Instructional Staff with Continuing Contract [KD1]